christopherreljin/AF_Bullet_Writer/README.md

-# pdf-bullets
+# AF_Bullet_Writer
-pdf analysis of air force forms
+Bullet writing tool for Air Force forms.

-One of the most pointless and time-consuming things that Air Force officer and enlisted personnel do every year is bullet-writing.
+One of the most pointless and time-consuming things that Air Force personnel do every year is bullet-writing.

 Air Force personnel typically are required to write bullets for performance reports and award packages.